Staff

 Tanya has her Masters in Nutrition from Bastyr University and is passionate about functional and integrative nutrition, sustainable food systems, and helping foster joyful, positive relationships with food.
 In her free time, she loves hosting shabbat dinners, making cheeseboards, playing with her dog Izzy, and exploring the outdoors.

-Development Coordinator
+Development Manager

 Jenny Gallucci

-Development Coordinator
+Development Manager

-As Development Coordinator, Jenny wears many hats and works in several areas within Tilth Alliance’s development team.
+As Development Manager, Jenny wears many hats and works in several areas within Tilth Alliance’s development team.
 She supports volunteer management, event planning, donor relations, and database management, as well as lending a hand with Tilth Alliance’s communications.

 Jenny is from the Atlanta area and new to Seattle!
 In her free time she enjoys reading, biking, foraging and generally spending as much time outside as possible.

-Farm & Youth Employment Manager
+Farm & Youth Employment Director

 Suez Gebretsadik

-Farm & Youth Employment Manager
+Farm & Youth Employment Director

 Suez manages our youth employment programs which focus on farming, wetland restoration, and personal and professional development.
 She also manages food production at Rainier Beach Urban Farm & Wetlands and distributes produce to the community through our CSA program, pay-what-you can farm stand, U-pick garden, the East African Senior meal program, and donations to local community organizations.